securityfirst/secfirst.org/content/training.md

   <div class="container">
     <div class="row">
       <div class="col-lg-6">
         <p>“I enjoyed how interactive it was, allowing for participants to be engaged, so they would be more aware of issues.
-I also enjoyed how all-encompassing it was and the real life examples provided.”<br>
+I also enjoyed how all-encompassing it was and the real life examples provided.”<br><br>
-          -Human Rights Defender, International NGO
+          Human rights defender, international NGO
         </p>
       </div>
       <div class="col-lg-6">
-        <p>“There are very practical components to the course that I will apply in my work and personal life to stay safe.”<br>
+        <p>“There are very practical components to the course that I will apply in my work and personal life to stay safe.”<br><br>
-          -Human Rights Defender, International NGO
+          Human rights defender, international NGO
         </p>
       </div>
     </div>